ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/02-nightlight.md

 using Windows.System.Threading;
 {% endhighlight %}

-## Define the Sensors for the Nightlight
+## Define the Class-level Variables
 There are two (2) class-level variables you will use to refer to the physical Light Sensor and LED Module:

 * __redLed__ - an _ILed_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the LED and change its state.